moorepants/eme171/content/pages/lab-02.rst

 It will once again be useful to find the vertical displacement of the road, :math:`y_i` [m], to visualize the shape of the road.
-An additional state equation can be added to the above minimal set of equations to calculate the road height:
+An additional state equation and state :math:`y_i` can be added to the above minimal set of equations to calculate the road height.
+You have to add this as a state equation and not an output equation because it requires integration to compute.

 .. math::